race-engineering-center/rec-user-manual/docs/analyzer/instant_share.md

 Paste the Share ID and Passphrase in the window:

 ![Download instant share](img/analyzer_download_instant_share.gif "Download instant share")

+Note that you don't have to paste Share ID and passphrase separately, if you copied the whole message you can just hit Ctrl+V on any of the fields in this dialog and it will automagically fill the necessary fields as shown in the gif above.

 After a short period of downloading shared laps will appear in your Lap library.